 SMITH: And I got up and ran around.
 And, you know, it was both uncomfortable and, with hindsight, funny.
-But (unintelligible).
+But at the time, I was just (unintelligible).

 SAGAL: Well, Matt Smith, we are all delighted to talk to you and could all day.
 But it is time to play a game, as we do with everyone.

 SAGAL: And this time, we're calling the game...

 KURTIS: You Don't Have To Be Beautiful To Turn Me On.